Miscellaneous Misconfigurations

 This was a flaw in the Kerberos protocol, which could be leveraged along with standard domain user credentials to elevate privileges to Domain Admin.
 A Kerberos ticket contains information about a user, including the account name, ID, and group membership in the Privilege Attribute Certificate (PAC).
 The PAC is signed by the KDC using secret keys to validate that the PAC has not been tampered with after creation.

 The vulnerability allowed a forged PAC to be accepted by the KDC as legitimate.
 This can be leveraged to create a fake PAC, presenting a user as a member of the Domain Administrators or other privileged group.
-It can be exploited with tools such as the Python Kerberos Exploitation Kit (PyKEK) or the Impacket toolkit.
+It can be exploited with tools such as the Python Kerberos Exploitation Kit (PyKEK)arrow-up-right or the Impacket toolkit.

 Sniffing LDAP Credentials

 Many applications and printers store LDAP credentials in their web admin console to connect to the domain.
 These consoles are often left with weak or default passwords.
 Sometimes, these credentials can be viewed in cleartext.
 Other times, the application has a test connection function that we can use to gather credentials by changing the LDAP IP address to that of our attack host and setting up a netcat listener on LDAP port 389.
 When the device attempts to test the LDAP connection, it will send the credentials to our machine, often in cleartext.
 Accounts used for LDAP connections are often privileged, but if not, this could serve as an initial foothold in the domain.
-Other times, a full LDAP server is required to pull off this attack, as detailed in this post.
+Other times, a full LDAP server is required to pull off this attack, as detailed in this postarrow-up-right.

 Enumerating DNS Records

-.
+We can use a tool such as adidnsdumparrow-up-right to enumerate all DNS records in a domain using a valid domain user account.
+This is especially helpful if the naming convention for hosts returned to us in our enumeration using tools such as BloodHound is similar to SRV01934.INLANEFREIGHT.LOCAL.
 If all servers and workstations have a non-descriptive name, it makes it difficult for us to know what exactly to attack.
-If we can access DNS entries in AD, we can potentially discover interesting DNS records that point to this same server, such as JENKINS.INLANEFREIGHT.LOCAL
+If we can access DNS entries in AD, we can potentially discover interesting DNS records that point to this same server, such as JENKINS.INLANEFREIGHT.LOCAL, which we can use to better plan out our attacks.

 The tool works because, by default, all users can list the child objects of a DNS zone in an AD environment.
 By default, querying DNS records using LDAP does not return all results.
-So by using the adidnsdump
+So by using the adidnsdump tool, we can resolve all records in the zone and potentially find something useful for our engagement.
+The background and more in-depth explanation of this tool and technique can be found in this postarrow-up-right.

-On the first run of the tool, we can see that some records are blank, namely ?,LOGISTICS,?
+On the first run of the tool, we can see that some records are blank, namely ?,LOGISTICS,?.

 Using adidnsdump